alexchilton/CAS_AML_Final_Project/Documentation/Final_report_option2.md

 </div>

 The model was built for protein graphs as described, each node was characterized by a 38-dimensional feature vector comprising 7 physiochemical properties (size, flexibility, aromaticity, hydrogen bonding capacity, polarity, and electronic properties ), amino acid identity (22 dimensions, one-hot encoded) and secondary structure (9 dimensions, one-hot encoded).
 Each edge was characterized by the distance.
-The graph encoder employed a multi-layer Graph Attention Network (GAT) with residual connections, each of the 4 attention head with 32 features for a total of 128 dimensions.
+The graph encoder employed a multi-layer Graph Attention Network (GAT) with residual connections, each of the 4 attention heads with 32 features for a total of 128 dimensions.
 Layer normalization was applied after each attention layer for training stability, while a 0.1 dropout rate was set to prevent overfitting.

 Following processing, a global graph representation was obtained by mean pooling: